Crouton-Digital/guide/testnets/namada/readme.md

   - **Create the required directories**:

-    Create the main directory for pre-genesis:
+    Create the main directory for pre-genesis or full-node:
     ```bash
     mkdir -p $HOME/.local/share/namada/pre-genesis/
     ```